 It's advisable to install it in a location that is accessible so you can easily change the filter.

 Step 2: Shut off the main water supply

 Step 3: Open a faucet at the lowest possible point in the home to drain all the water left in the pipes.

 Step 4: Cut and remove the pipe section for the filter using a tubing cutter.
 Make sure the length accounts for the whole system including any valves and fittings.

 Step 5: Smooth the ends of the newly cut pipes

 Step 6: Install the shutoff valves on both ends

 Step 7: Mount the whole house water filter using the manufacturer provided bracket and bolts (and seal any threaded ends using Teflon tape to prevent leaks).

 Step 8: You will need to solder or glue the pipe joints.
 If you use push fittings, you may not need to.

 Step 9: Turn water back on.
 Now it's time to flush the system with cold water from a faucet.
-If you have a carbon filter, run the water until and blackness (carbon dust) goes away.
+If you have a carbon filter, run the water until the dark water (carbon dust) goes away.
 You may also see cloudiness for a day or two which are air bubbles from the carbon filter and is normal.